drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/01.gateways-providers/docs.md

     category: docs
 ---

-Here is a list of known payment gateways for which support is currently being provided.
+Here is a list of known payment gateways that are being supported by their maintainers.

 | Name                            | Description                                             |
 |-------------------------------------------------------------------------------------------|